-The French flag
+The French flag in Angers, France.

 I sat down at my computer this morning to write a post, but my fingers were paralyzed over the keyboard.
 The attacks in Paris yesterday, which left 129 dead and hundreds more injured, had left me numb.
 They were “soft targets” – a concert venue, cafés, bars, restaurants, a sports stadium.
 The victims were civilians – teens and twenty-somethings out for a rock concert.
 Working people kicking back with friends over a drink and a meal, ready to welcome the week-end.
 Families running errands at the mall.

 The sick, cowardly hatred behind these co-ordinated terrorist attacks set off such shock-waves of anger and sadness that paralysis is, I suspect, the outward face of this day for many.
 There’s a sense of deflating hope.
 Deflating momentum.
 If it can all be taken away with one gullible sucker of a suicide bomber, what’s the point, right?

 But that’s just the way the dark side wants us to feel.
 And I don’t want the dark side to win.

 Let sadness be turned to love.
 It is unthinkable how many people in Paris today are coping with the devastating loss of daughters and sons and sweet-hearts and parents and siblings and friends and colleagues.
 It is true that not one of us is guaranteed another day with our loved ones.
 Make sure they know they are loved.